Unraveling Java: Overriding vs Overloading

 }

-Method overriding occurs when a subclass provides a specific implementation of a method that is already provided by its parent class.
+Method overriding occurs when a subclass provides a specific implementation of a method that is already defined in its superclass.
+This allows a subclass to provide its own implementation of a method inherited from its superclass, enabling polymorphic behavior.

 Example of Method Overriding